Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Charges**: This rune has three charges, you regain all charges at the end of a long rest.

-As a bonus action you can enter a state of absolute focus for a minute, or until you drop unconcious.
+As a bonus action you can spend three charges to enter a state of absolute focus for a minute, or until you drop unconcious.
 You gain a boon to all saving throws and attack rolls while in this state.

 ---